pretzelhammer/chat-server/readme.md

 }
 ```

 The code is starting to get long and finding the new stuff in the updated examples is starting to get difficult.
-For all following examples I will only present a heavily abbreviated diff highlighting the key changes, but you can still find the full source code for any example in [this directory](https://github.com/pretzelhammer/chat-server/tree/main/examples) of the [companion code repository](https://github.com/pretzelhammer/chat-server) for this article.
+For all following examples I will only present a heavily abbreviated diff highlighting the key changes, but you can still find the full source code for any example in [this directory](https://github.com/pretzelhammer/chat-server/tree/main/examples) of [this repository](https://github.com/pretzelhammer/chat-server).
 You can also see a diff between any two examples by running `just diff {num} {num}`.
-For instance, to see the diff between this step and the previous step you would run `just diff 06 07`.
+For instance, to see the diff between this example and the previous example you would run `just diff 06 07`.

 Anyway, as promised, the heavily abbreviated key changes: